What Is Vaginismus?

 Your doctor or psychosexual therapist may recommend learning to use vaginal dilators under the supervision of a specialist.

-Vaginal dilators helps the vaginal muscles stretch and become flexible.
+Vaginal dilators help the vaginal muscles stretch and become flexible.

 To increase intimacy, have your partner help you insert the dilators – if you feel comfortable.
 After completing the course of treatment with a set of dilators, you and your partner can try to have intercourse again.

-It’s important to remember, sex isn’t just about penetration and vaginismus doesn’t effect your clitoris – so pleasure is still very much on the cards.
+It’s important to remember, sex isn’t just about penetration and vaginismus doesn’t affect your clitoris – so pleasure is still very much on the cards.